-Real estate investing is a proven approach to growing wealth, but there are extra responsibilities that are encountered with owning or managing property.
-For this reason, there are now crowdfunding platforms, such as Fundrise, DiversyFund, RealtyMogul, and others.
+Real estate investing is a proven approach to growing wealth, but there are extra responsibilities encountered with owning and managing property.
+For this reason, crowdfunding platforms, like Fundrise, DiversyFund, and RealtyMogul, are increasingly popular with investors.

-These platforms allow you to earn passive income and any appreciation without those negative consequences that come with being a landlord.
+These platforms allow you to earn passive income and appreciation without the negative consequences of being a landlord.

-There are a large number of real estate crowdfunding platforms, some are better for new investors and others are less stable.
-Certain platforms are only available for accredited investors, or they may make unrealistic demands and have high minimum investment requirements.
+There are many real estate crowdfunding platforms.
+Some are better for new investors, with easier access.
+Certain platforms are only available for accredited investors, or they may have high minimum investment requirements.
 So, it can be difficult to find the right real estate investment platform to meet your needs.

 The main difference between DiversyFund and Fundrise involves the sizes of the two companies and their real estate portfolio.
-Fundrise has a much larger portfolio with more diversity in terms of types of properties and different locations.
-DiversyFund currently has a much smaller portfolio and properties are concentrated in a few key geographic areas.
+Fundrise has a much more extensive portfolio with more diversity in property types and locations.
+DiversyFund currently has a much smaller portfolio, and properties are concentrated in a few key geographic areas.

 Additionally, Fundrise has a more established track record that proves its ability to generate excellent returns for investors thus far.
 DiversyFund probably needs a few more years before it will have a track record that could be accurately compared to other platforms.

-DiversyFund is an investing platform that specializes in real estate investment and more specifically, apartment buildings that have 100+ units.
-The company’s real estate investment trust (REIT) strategy is based upon the acquisition of undervalued multi-family units that are generating rental income.
-In most cases, these apartments are in dire need of investment to improve them and increase their rental potential.
+DiversyFund is an investing platform that specializes in real estate investment, specifically, apartment buildings that have 100+ units.
+The company’s real estate investment trust (REIT) strategy is based on acquiring undervalued multi-family properties that generate cash flow from rental income.
+In most cases, these apartments need investment to improve and increase their rental potential.

-When the value of apartments increases, this raises the value of the entire building.
-This is equally applicable for commercial properties like offices and commercial and storage units.
+When the rental prices increase, the property’s value increases as well.
+This is equally applicable to commercial properties like offices, commercial buildings, and storage units.
 The income generated from these properties is reinvested each month to finance the various improvements until the property is sold for a healthy profit.

-After the sale, the capital appreciation and accumulated dividends are distributed to investors.
-Then the investors can decide to cash out or maintain their relationship with DiversyFund for future real estate projects.
+After the sale, the capital appreciation and accumulated dividends are distributed to the private REIT investors.
+Then the investors can decide to cash out or use that money to invest with DiversyFund for future real estate projects.

-There are four key DiversyFund benefits that make this platform an attractive prospect for real estate investment:
+Three key DiversyFund benefits make this platform an attractive prospect for real estate investment:

 - There are no management or platform fees to pay.